 Top-Down versus Bottom-Up: Two Approaches to Sustainability

-This guest article was written by Jason Gallup, Student Programs Director at the Office of Sustainability.
+This guest article was written by Jason Gallup, former Student Programs Director at the Office of Sustainability.
 The window for avoiding the catastrophic effects of environmental degradation is small.
-As a society, we are now well …
+As a society, we are now …

 Several Hundred People, 11 Pounds of Trash: A Successful Zero Waste Pilot on Earth Day